HaydenMoussa/GamerDevProject1/README.md

 a paragraph discussing the contributions of each team member to the final game.

 For this project I mainly worked on the Shark Enemy mechanics.
 I created the enemy and the script that controls it as well as the scripts for the car to block the sharks.
 I implamented the randomness of the shark spawn and the increase in difficulty as the fish survives for longer.
 I also picked out and implamented the sprites used for the game. -Hayden
+For this project I made the score save functionanlity and the scoreboard.
+I was in charge of making the particles and audio.
+I also made thegame manager and movement script for the shield. -niko